joyjixu/qm2_resources/website/about_us.md

 Most of my modules are related to Mathematics and Physics, other than that some activities that I enjoy are figure skating, baking and illustration.

+# Safiyah
+Hi!
+I'm Safiyah, an Arts & Sciences student from London.
+I'm majoring in Societies, focusing on International Development, Law and Economics.
 ## Salomé
 Hey! - I’m a 19 years old, Arts and Sciences student, majoring in Society and minoring in Health and Environment.
 I am mainly studying Environment, Development and Psychology.
 I am a French student but I’ve been living in Irland, Spain, an i have now been in London for 5 years.